 Volunteer Health & Safety Guidelines

 As an essential business, our community is relying on us to serve them during this crisis, which is we remain vigilant in our practices and procedures.
-If any of our employees or volunteers contract COVID-19, our operations would shut down completely (which would devastating).
-Because of this, we are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.
+We are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.

 Volunteer Safety Guidelines:

 - Volunteers must register before each shift through the Food Bank’s website.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.